Azure-Samples/active-directory-dotnet-native-desktop/README.md

 If you want to use this automation, read the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)

-#### Register the TodoListService web API
+#### First step: choose the Azure AD tenant where you want to create your applications

+As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com).
-2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
+1. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-3. Click on **More Services** in the left-hand nav, and choose **Azure Active Directory**.
+1. Click on **All services** in the left-hand nav, and choose **Azure Active Directory**.

+> In the next steps, you might need the tenant name (or directory name) or the tenant ID (or directory ID).
+These are presented in the **Properties** of the Azure Active Directory window respectively as *Name* and *Directory ID*

+#### Register the service app (TodoListService-NativeDotNet)

-4. Click on **App registrations** and choose **Add**.
+1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
-5. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
-For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44321`.
-Click on **Create** to create the application.
+1. Enter a friendly name for the application, for example 'TodoListService-NativeDotNet' and select 'Web app / API' as the *Application Type*.
-6. While still in the Azure portal, choose your application, click on **Settings**, and choose **Properties**.
+1. For the *sign-on URL*, enter the base URL for the sample.
+By default, this sample uses `https://localhost:44321/`.
+1. Click **Create** to create the application.
-7. Find the Application ID value and copy it to the clipboard.
+1. In the succeeding page, Find the *Application ID* value and record it for later.
+You'll need it to configure the Visual Studio configuration file for this project.
+1. Then click on **Settings**, and choose **Properties**.
-8. For the App ID URI, enter https://\<your_tenant_name\>/TodoListService, replacing \<your_tenant_name\> with the name of your Azure AD tenant.
+1. For the App ID URI, replace the guid in the generated URI 'https://\<your_tenant_name\>/\<guid\>', with the name of your service, for example, 'https://\<your_tenant_name\>/TodoListService-NativeDotNet' (replacing `<your_tenant_name>` with the name of your Azure AD tenant)

 #### Register the client app (TodoListClient-NativeDotNet)

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
 1. Enter a friendly name for the application, for example 'TodoListClient-NativeDotNet' and select 'Native' as the *Application Type*.
 1. For the *Redirect URI*, enter `https://<your_tenant_name>/TodoListClient-NativeDotNet`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
-1. Click on **Create** to create the application.
+1. Click **Create** to create the application.
-1. In the succeeding page, Find the *Application ID* value and copy it to the clipboard.
+1. In the succeeding page, Find the *Application ID* value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.
 1. Then click on **Settings**, and choose **Properties**.
 1. Configure Permissions for your application.
 To that extent, in the Settings menu, choose the 'Required permissions' section and then, click on **Add**, then **Select an API**, and type `TodoListService-NativeDotNet` in the textbox.
 Then, click on  **Select Permissions** and select **Access 'TodoListService-NativeDotNet'**.

 ### Step 3:  Configure the sample to use your Azure AD tenant

-In the steps below, ClientID is the same as Application ID or AppId.
+In the steps below, "ClientID" is the same as "Application ID" or "AppId".

 Open the solution in Visual Studio to configure the projects

 #### Configure the service project

 1. Open the `TodoListService\Web.Config` file
-1. Find the app key `ida:Tenant` and replace the existing value with your AAD tenant name.
+1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ida:Audience` and replace the existing value with the App ID URI you registered earlier for the TodoListService-NativeDotNet app.
 For instance use `https://<your_tenant_name>/TodoListService-NativeDotNet`, where `<your_tenant_name>` is the name of your Azure AD tenant.

 #### Configure the client project

 1. Open the `TodoListClient\App.Config` file
-1. Find the app key `ida:Tenant` and replace the existing value with your AAD tenant name.
+1. Find the app key `ida:Tenant` and replace the existing value with your Azure AD tenant name.
 1. Find the app key `ida:ClientId` and replace the existing value with the application ID (clientId) of the `TodoListClient-NativeDotNet` application copied from the Azure portal.
 1. Find the app key `ida:RedirectUri` and replace the existing value with the Redirect URI for TodoListClient-NativeDotNet app.
 For instance use `https://<your_tenant_name>/TodoListClient-NativeDotNet`, where `<your_tenant_name>` is the name of your Azure AD tenant.
 1. Find the app key `todo:TodoListResourceId` and replace the existing value with the App ID URI you registered earlier for the TodoListService-NativeDotNet app.
 For instance use `https://<your_tenant_name>/TodoListService-NativeDotNet`, where `<your_tenant_name>` is the name of your Azure AD tenant.